Written by:

 Jump To: Compare the features of the top Projector Screens.

-During our testing, we were impressed with each screen’s ability to display stellar picture quality, but in the end, we chose the Silver Ticket 100″ projector screen as our winner and #1 pick.
+During our research, we were impressed with each screen’s ability to display stellar picture quality, but in the end, we chose the Silver Ticket 100″ projector screen as our winner and #1 pick.
 Its super affordable price, tensioned rod system, and ability to display the best picture possible made it an easy pick for us.
 Keep reading to learn more about this projector screen and the others we thought were good enough to make the cut.

 Award: Editor’s Choice